-Figure 1: 2D template matching of the large subunit of the ribosome in fib-milled neutrophil-like cells (A) Overview image of the lamella.
+Figure 1: 2D template matching of the large subunit of the ribosome in fib-milled neutrophil-like cells.
+(A) Overview image of the lamella.
 Major cellular regions are labeled, as Nucleus (Nuc), Mitochondria (M), and granular cytoplasm (GrCyt).
-FOVs where high-magnification images for template matching where acquired are indicated as boxes with the number of matches indicated on the bottom right.
+FOVs where high-magnification images for template matching where acquired are indicated as boxes with the number of detected targets indicated on the bottom right.
 FOVs displayed in Panels B-E are color-coded.
-(B-E) FOVs with projection of ribosome LSU matches shown in green.
-(B) Perinuclear region, the only matches are in the cytoplasmic half.
-(C) Cytoplasmic region with high density of ribosomes (D) Mitochondrium, as expected there are only matches in the cytoplasmic region (E) Cytoplasm, with low density of ribosomes.
+(B-E) FOVs with projection of detected ribosome LSUs shown in green.
+(B) Perinuclear region, the only detected targets are in the cytoplasmic half.
+(C) Cytoplasmic region with high density of ribosomes.
+(D) Mitochondrium, as expected there are only targets in the cytoplasmic region.
+(E) Cytoplasm, with low density of ribosomes.